Primroses

 In these pictures, common cowslip grows on a slope beneath the ruins of Hammershus Castle, Bornholm, Denmark.
 (Photos copyright © by Kaj Halberg)

-English primrose, Møn, Denmark.
+Common primrose, dark yellow form, Møn, Denmark.
 Lesser celandine (Ranunculus ficaria) and white anemone (Anemone nemorosa) are also seen.
 (Photo copyright © by Kaj Halberg)

 Primula wollastonii

-The specific name was given in honour of English physician, naturalist, and explorer Alexander Frederick Richmond ‘Sandy’ Wollaston (1875-1930), who participated in a number of expeditions, to the Ruwenzori Mountains of Uganda 1905, to New Guinea 1910-11 and 1912-13, and to Mt.
+The specific name was given in honour of English physician, naturalist, and explorer Alexander Frederick Richmond Wollaston (1875-1930), who participated in a number of expeditions, to the Ruwenzori Mountains of Uganda 1905, to New Guinea 1910-11 and 1912-13, and to Mt.
 Everest 1921.
-During this expedition, he found this species, which was named after him.

 Primula wollastonii, Gokyo Valley, Khumbu, eastern Nepal.
+In the lower picture, Primula atrodentata is seen in the background.
 (Photos copyright © by Kaj Halberg)

 Evotrochis

-Seven species, formerly included in Primula, have been moved to the resurrected genus Evotrochis, initially erected in 1837 by French naturalist Constantine Samuel Rafinesque-Schmaltz (1783-1840).
+Seven species, formerly included in the genus Primula (below), have been moved to the resurrected genus Evotrochis, initially erected in 1837 by French naturalist Constantine Samuel Rafinesque-Schmaltz (1783-1840).
 When he described the genus, Rafinesque wrote: “It is astonishing how the botanists could unite this fine distinct genus with Primula.”

 The inflorescences of these plants differ from those of Primula by having the flowers arranged in several umbels up the stem.
-(However, see Primula miyabeana above.)
 They occur from Turkey eastwards to the Himalaya, southwards through Arabia to Ethiopia and Somalia.
+A single species is found in the Himalaya.

 The generic name may be derived from Ancient Greek ev (‘splendid’) and trokhos (‘wheel’), in which case it probably refers to the beautiful ‘wheels’, formed by the inflorescences.